DZD-eV-Diabetes-Research/dict2graph/README.md

 from dict2graph import Dict2graph
 from py2neo import Graph

-json = {"name": "Isabelle Eberhardt"}
+dic = {"name": "Isabelle Eberhardt"}
 d2g = Dict2graph()
-d2g.parse(json, "Person")
+d2g.parse(dic, "Person")
 d2g.merge(Graph())
 ```

 **Dict2graph.create_indexes(graph)**

-- Description: Create indexes based on the primary properties (aka merging keys) on the json data that is already loaded with `Dict2graph.parse()` but not yet in the database
+- Description: Create indexes based on the primary properties (aka merging keys) on the dic data that is already loaded with `Dict2graph.parse()` but not yet in the database
 - Parameters:

   - graph:
     - Type: py2neo.Graph
     - default: Non optional - no default
-    - notes: The graph object, where indexes, based on the already loaded json, should be created
+    - notes: The graph object, where indexes, based on the already loaded dic, should be created

 - Example: